-"Complainant" is the individual who has brought forward or filed a complaint under this policy.
-A Complainant may be directly affected by the behaviour or may be a witness to the behaviour.
+Complainant: the individual who has brought forward or filed a complaint under this policy, who may be directly affected by the behaviour or may be a witness to the behaviour.

-Respondent:

-"Respondent" is the individual who is alleged to have violated this policy.
+Respondent: the individual who is alleged to have violated this policy.

-Investigator:

-"Investigator" is the individual assigned to investigate and resolve formal complaints made under this policy.
+Investigator: the individual assigned to investigate and resolve formal complaints made under this policy.